 Because we are an Israeli company, the rights and responsibilities of our shareholders are governed by our Articles of Association and by Israeli law.
 These rights and responsibilities differ in some respects from the rights and responsibilities of shareholders in a Delaware corporation.
 In particular, a shareholder of an Israeli company has a duty to act in good faith towards the company and other shareholders and to refrain from abusing his, her or its power in the company, including, among other things, in voting at the general meeting of shareholders on certain matters.
 Israeli law provides that these duties are applicable to shareholder votes on, among other things, amendments to a company's articles of association, increases in a company's authorized share capital, mergers and interested party transactions requiring shareholder approval.
-In addition, a shareholder who knows that it possesses the power to determine the outcome of a shareholders' vote or to appoint or prevent the appointment of a director or executive officer in the company has a duty of fairness towards the company.
-However, Israeli law does not define the substance of this duty of fairness.
+In addition, a shareholder who knows that it possesses the power to determine the outcome of a shareholders' vote or to appoint or prevent the appointment of a director or executive officer in the company has a duty of fairness.
 There is little case law available to assist in understanding the implications of these provisions that govern shareholder behavior.